Reviews You Can Rely On

 Worst99030

 While it doesn't eliminate fluoride entirely (only 37.5% removed from tap water samples), it reduces nearly every other harmful compound to very low levels.
-If fluoride, which is commonly added to municipal water sources to protect people's teeth, is an issue for you, look for a different filter.
+Fluoride is commonly added to municipal water sources to protect people's teeth; however, if it is an issue for you, consider using a different filter.
 Otherwise, this is an overperformer in reducing critical contaminants.

 ProductIron (ppm)Copper (ppm)Barium (ppm)Zinc (ppm)